typro-type-propagation/TyPro-CFI/README.md

 ## Building musl libc sysroot
 To build a protected musl libc, you also need a native, non-protecting clang and lld (both version 10).
 It is necessary to build Typro's runtime library, which can't be protected itself.
-The docker container already contains a pre-built musl libc, you need these steps only for non-docker setups.
+The docker container already contains a pre-built musl libc, you need these steps *only for non-docker setups*.

 - `cd scripts`
 - `./build-libraries-rt.sh`
 - `./build-libraries.sh`

 The result should be an enforcing musl sysroot in `sysroots/x86_64-linux-musl/`.
+Use `sysroots/x86_64-linux-musl/bin/my_clang` as compiler.

 ## Running tests
-We provide 150+ unit tests you can use to check the compiler and your setup.
+We provide 220+ unit tests you can use to check the compiler and your setup.

 **Docker**: `docker run --rm --workdir /typro/tests typro python3 -u -m unittest typegraph_test.py`